jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Death Star

 We have a beautiful society.
 Our police, education, judicial systems work.
 Laws get passed.
 Public consultantions are done.
+We have sanitation, health, and electrical infrasture only dreamed about just a few generations ago.
 There's a reason why many people throughout the world rush, chance, and dream of coming to Western Civilization.

 We simply have a big problem.
-Western Civilization peaked in the Industrial Age, and has not yet changed our ruling philosophy to the Internet Age since 1970.
+Western Civilization peaked in the Industrial Age, and has not yet changed its ruling philosophy to the Internet Age.
 Without a new philosophy, our politics was managing the computerization of our civilization, with rules of meant for industrialization.
-Hence why, starting in 1970, there was huge explosion of government regulations, trademarks, copyrights, patents, and think of this, government lobbyists didn't even exist in 1969.
+Hence why, starting in 1970, there was huge explosion of government regulations, corporate rules, political media, and so much more.
+Think of this, government lobbyists didn't even exist in 1969.

 The point is, our huge rulebook of business regulations over commercial planes, insurance contracts over our homes, employment contracts for our workers, are all based on an Industrial Age society.
 None of our rules are seek to be bad.
 They're just so many of them, and they're often so outdated, it's easy for antagonists to use them to resist change.